-I love creating math for kids, especially when I’m able to combine it with literature.
+I love creating math activities for kids, especially when I’m able to combine them with literature.
 We were inspired by one of our favorite counting books, Ten Apples Up On Top!, to make a fun counting set from felt.
-(Be sure to share your own letter and number activities at the end of this post!)
+(This post contains affiliate links.
+Thank you so much for your support!)

 The felt set includes a photo of both kids, as well as 10 felt apples.
 Theo is currently practicing how to count to 3.
 He loves putting his mini-Theo onto the felt board and adding 3 apples on top of his own head!
 We practice counting each apple as he places it on the board.